Gana498/Kadham_Tutorials/KADHAM_APTITUDE.md

 ### Tips and Tricks

-#### 1. Check if the numbers are in series in clockwise or anticlockwise.
+#### 1. Check if the numbers are in series in clockwise or anticlockwise or row wise or column wise.
 #### 2. Check if sum/product of outer side number is equal to n×center number.
 #### 3. Check if sum and product of opposite outer side number is equal to n×center number.
 #### 4. Check if the numbers are following symmetry like sum/product of first n number equal to sum/product of remaining numbers.